 CUPiD#

 The CESM Unified Postprocessing and Diagnostics (CUPiD) package is a new python-based system for running post-processing routines and diagnostics across all CESM components with a common user and developer interface.
-This notebook is a chance to try out CUPiD and run its’ time series generation tool on your own model simulation.
+Official documentation for CUPiD can be found online here.

 BEFORE BEGINNING THIS EXERCISE - Check that your kernel (upper right corner, above) is Bash.
 This should be the default kernel, but if it is not, click on that button and select Bash.